abdlrhman08/abdlrhman08/README.md

 I’m Abdelrahman Hamada

-I’m interested in Software / Software side of Hardware and electronics (Embedded Systems).
+I’m interested in Software / Finance, and I believe this passion can take me far.

 I’m looking to collaborate on anything that brings value to the world